Nxtra/blogs-david-en-nick/blogs/blog3.md

 # Serverless data pipelines: ETL workfow with Step Functions and Athena
-Algemene inleiding (link naar vorige blogs + algemeen doel van deze blog beschrijven, enz..) -> TO DO Part 3  of a multi-part series around analysing Flanders’ traffic whilst leveraging the power of cloud components!
+This blog is Part 3 of a multi-part series around analysing Flanders’ traffic whilst leveraging the power of cloud components!
 For part 1 see: https://medium.com/cloudway/real-time-data-processing-with-kinesis-data-analytics-ad52ad338c6d
 For part 2 see: https://medium.com/cloubis/serverless-data-transform-with-kinesis-e468abd33409